Karelian alphabet: 19th and early 20th centuries

 Tver State University Finno-Ugricist Lyudmila Georgievna Gromova points out in one great difficulty in these early Karelian Cyrillic alphabets, was the inconsistency in rendering the sounds a, ä, ja, jä, ö, jö, y, and jy.
 For example, in the 1820 translation of Matthew, "я" might represent the sound ä, ja, or jä.

 Soviet period

-In 1921, the first all-Karelian congress under the Soviet regime debated between Finnish and Karelian should be the official language (next to Russian of course) of the new "Karelian Labour Commune", which two years later would become the Karelian ASSR.
+In 1921, the first all-Karelian congress under the Soviet regime debated between whether Finnish or Karelian should be the official language (alongside Russian) of the new "Karelian Labour Commune", which two years later would become the Karelian ASSR.
 In the end they chose Finnish over Karelian.